IgniteUI/indigo-design-docfx/en/components/nav-drawer.md

 ## Usage

 Navigation Drawer is always used as the main app navigation, therefore, position it from the very top to the very bottom across the whole left edge of the screen and avoid combining it with conflicting app navigation mechanisms such as the Bottom Navigation.
 Placing a Navigation Drawer on the right edge of the screen is considered inappropriate, as the main navigation should be one of the first things that the user's eyes land on.
+Having a Navigation Drawer with multiple Active items is also not a valid configuration.

 | Do                                | Don't                               |
 | --------------------------------- | ----------------------------------- |
 | <img class="responsive-img" src="../images/nav-drawer_do1.png" srcset="../images/nav-drawer_do1@2x.png 2x" /> | <img class="responsive-img" src="../images/nav-drawer_dont1.png" srcset="../images/nav-drawer_dont1@2x.png 2x" /> |
 | <img class="responsive-img" src="../images/nav-drawer_do2.png" srcset="../images/nav-drawer_do2@2x.png 2x" /> | <img class="responsive-img" src="../images/nav-drawer_dont2.png" srcset="../images/nav-drawer_dont2@2x.png 2x" /> |
 | <img class="responsive-img" src="../images/nav-drawer_do3.png" srcset="../images/nav-drawer_do3@2x.png 2x" /> | <img class="responsive-img" src="../images/nav-drawer_dont3.png" srcset="../images/nav-drawer_dont3@2x.png 2x" /> |
+//@Yoanna add another dont with two active items

 ## Additional Resources